Requests & Responses

 "score": 90

-The fresh decision table initialized in Rulebricks using this request object might look like:
+A fresh decision table initialized in Rulebricks using the request object a bit above might look like:

 Industry industry | Company Size company_size | Location City location.city | Location State location.state | Location Country location.country | Date Form Completed date_form_completed |

-Something that isn’t shown here is that the table also figures out what kind of data is in each column, determining whether it contains text, numbers, dates, or lists.
+Something that isn’t shown here is that the table also identifies what kind of data is in each column, determining whether it contains text, numbers, booleans, dates, or lists.

-From here, you’re able to hide columns you’d like to ignore, rename columns to make information more meaningful, add ****data transformations to columns, and set default values for information that is missing from future request objects.
+From here, you’re able to hide columns you’d like to ignore, rename columns to make information more meaningful, and set default values for information that is missing from future request objects.